 When I lived in the North End of Boston, every summer weekend brought another feast honoring a favored saint.
 I counted on the vendors for my Friday night dinners.
-The grilled Italian Sausages and Peppers on a roll were just about my favorite choice.
+The grilled Italian Sausages with Onions and Peppers on a roll were just about my favorite choice.
 Ratatouille is one of my favorite summer foods.
 Every year I make a huuuuuge batch from the recipe I brought back from Nice many years ago.
 One unique thing about my recipe is that anchovies are substituted for any possible salt!
 This recipe fills several jars which I share with friends and (since it keeps so well) use to enhance many dishes; pasta, crostini, salads, and so forth.
 The first time I subbed Ratatouille for the peppers in the traditional sausage sandwich, my friends pronounced it a winner.
 I hope you like it, too! - ChefJune —ChefJune

 First you have to make the Ratatouille

 extra-virgin olive oil

 ripe tomatoes peeled, seeded and diced